AsenTerziyski/Covid19/README.md

 * Put all into a GitHub repository

 My solution:
-If you download code, please use:
+If you download code, you can use:

+    username: root
+    p@zz: Malmsuite3996 -> please replace char 'a' with '@' !

 https://covid19countries.herokuapp.com/country/{COUNTRYCODE}